A lawyer says the purchase price for hundreds of items that belonged to civil rights icon Rosa Parks is $4.5 million.

-All year long on Alabama Public Radio, we’re looking at the 50th anniversary of key moments in the civil rights movement.
+If you'd like to hear more of Alabama Public Radio's international award winning coverage of the civil rights movement, click below.
+Pat D. All year long on Alabama Public Radio, we’re looking at the 50th anniversary of key moments in the civil rights movement.
 One of the biggest fights in the movement was the effort to desegregate schools.
 That included Tuskegee High School.
 In 1963, a lawsuit was filed to desegregate, and a federal court agreed.
 Thirteen black students were chosen to integrate the school and anticipated starting classes with their white peers on September 2nd.
-APR recently went to Tuskegee to talk with former students as they look back 50 years after the desegregation of the high school.

 Alagasco has unveiled the fourth of five gas lights commemorating the civil rights movement in Alabama.